HARDtalk

-HARDtalk is a BBC television and radio programme broadcast on the BBC News Channel, on BBC World News, and on the BBC World Service.
+HARDtalk is a BBC television and radio programme which was broadcast on the British and international feeds of the BBC News channel, and on the BBC World Service, from 31 March 1997 to 26 March 2025.

 Broadcast times and days vary, depending on broadcasting platform and geographic location.
-HARDtalk is also available on BBC iPlayer and as a podcast via BBC Sounds.
+HARDtalk is also available on BBC iPlayer in the UK only and as a podcast via BBC Sounds.

+On 15 October 2024, the BBC announced that as part of a series of cuts to its news department, HARDtalk would no longer be broadcast, along with the tech review show Click.
+Host Stephen Sackur said the news was "depressing" [for the future of in-depth interviews that] "hold to account those who all too often avoid accountability in their own countries".
+The programme aired its final episode on television on 26 March 2025 while its last radio episode was aired two days later on 28 March.
+The radio version was succeeded by a similar programme titled The Interview.

 Format

-HARDtalk provides "in-depth interviews with hard-hitting questions and sensitive topics being covered as famous personalities from all walks of life talk about the highs and lows in their lives."
+HARDtalk provided "in-depth interviews with hard-hitting questions and sensitive topics being covered as famous personalities from all walks of life talk about the highs and lows in their lives."

 Presenters and interviewees

 Presenters

-HARDtalk is predominantly presented by interviewer Stephen Sackur.
-Other presenters, include Zeinab Badawi and Sarah Montague.

-Tim Sebastian was the original presenter when the programme launched in March 1997.
+Tim Sebastian was the original presenter of HARDtalk when the programme launched in March 1997.
+He hosted the show till March 2007.

+From 2007 until its cancellation, HARDtalk was predominantly presented by interviewer Stephen Sackur, who joined in 2006.
+Other presenters included Zeinab Badawi and Sarah Montague.

 Selected interviewees

 HARDtalk has interviewed many public figures of historical significance, including: